LinTsaiI/TripTracks/README.md

 # TripTracks

 TripTracks is a travel planner based on interaction with Google Map Services.
-It provides an intuitive operation experience to easily search places, add places to the list of interest, and manipulate the order of the itinerary.
+It provides an intuitive operation experience to easily search places, adds places to the list of interest, and manipulate the order of the itinerary.

 ![](https://i.imgur.com/NpKj4yK.png)